daolympus/daolympus-docs/docs/governance/02_proposal_submission.md

 ## Instructions
 To successfully submit a proposal, the proposer must do the following:

-1. Submit code as a pull request to [olympus-v3 repo](https://github.com/OlympusDAO/olympus-v3)
+1. Submit code as a pull request to [daolympus-v3 repo](https://github.com/daolympus/olympus-v3)
 2. Reach out in Discord to request a review from the community
-3. Acquire, or be delegated to, `proposalThreshold` percent of gOHM supply.
-Proposer must maintain that amount of gOHM until conclusion of proposal
+3. Acquire, or be delegated to, `proposalThreshold` percent of gDAOHM supply.
+Proposer must maintain that amount of gDAOHM until conclusion of proposal
 4. Call `propose()` on Governor Bravo contract, including the PR link in the description

 To submit a successful PR with integration tests, begin by creating a new contract in `src/proposals/` named after its corresponding OIP (e.g., `OIP_XXX.sol`).
 The contract should inherit `GovernorBravoProposal`, and use [OIP_XXX.sol](./OIP_XXX.sol) as a template.

-Declare all necessary dependencies in [address registry](https://github.com/OlympusDAO/olympus-v3/blob/master/src/proposals/addresses.json).
+Declare all necessary dependencies in [address registry](https://github.com/daolympus/olympus-v3/blob/master/src/proposals/addresses.json).
 Follow this naming convention:
 - Use lowercase.
 - Separate words with dashes.
 - Start with the source: `"olympus"` or `"external"`.